KohlbacherLab/CLAUDIO/module04/README.md

 ```

 ### Input
-This tool requires the outputs of the structural distance and ops analysis tools as input.
+This tool requires the outputs of the [Structural distance](https://github.com/KohlbacherLab/CLAUDIO/tree/main/module02)
+and [OPS-analysis](https://github.com/KohlbacherLab/CLAUDIO/tree/main/module03) tools as input.

 ### Output
-This tool will return one csv-file with all results of the previous analysis as well as the computed confidence score
+This tool will return one CSV-file with all results of the previous analysis as well as the computed confidence scores
 and new cross-link types (intra or inter), one histogram showing the confidence score distribution, and a directory
 called 'homomers' containing subdirectories for each unique protein, which in turn each contain a csv-file with all
 restraints and one or multiple fasta files for each possible related oligomeric state found by SWISS-MODEL.